-Non Conformance Report: How to Report a Quality Issue
+Non-Conformance Report: How to Report a Quality Issue

-Non Conformance Report Items
+Non-Conformance Report Items

 - Why the work doesn't meet specs

-- Explanatory corrective action is taken
+- Explanation of corrective action taken/to be taken

 - Key players involved in the NCR and specs affected under the NCR